-Many young people are feeling overwhelmed at school due to the disruption, uncertainty and changes caused by COVID-19.
-This lesson will examine the study stress students are currently experiencing and investigate ways to manage this stress effectively.
+As we've learnt, COVID-19 can cause disruptions, uncertainty and sudden changes, which can leave many young people feeling overwhelmed at school.
+This lesson will examine the study stress students experience during situations like these, and investigate ways to manage their stress effectively.

 Students develop an understanding of the impact study stress can have on their health, and learn practical strategies for managing study stress effectively.